ragebflame/enControl/README.md

 **Updated -** Now using Redis in order to queue requests to the GPIO module.
 This is slightly slower, but prevents requests getting lost.
+(Currently in dev branch)

 ### Why you ask

 I had the hardware, and I needed an easy way to call the sockets from a [Home Assistant](https://www.home-assistant.io/) instance on a separate machine.

+### Why Redis also

+I have integrated Alexa with my Home assistant instance.
+These voice commands send requests all at once, So some request queueing was needed.

 ## Okay cool! let's get started